haso2007/augment-trial-reset/README.md

 - You can only use 2-3 trials per device
 - Each reset requires a new account
 - The tool must be run with the editor closed
+- Device trial counter is reset to zero

 ## 🔒 Security